-Are you stuck at this stage to find out which one is best for your need?
+Are you stuck at this stage to find out which one is best for your needs?

-In this comparison of HostGator with Bluehost, I will highlight those points which will help you make the right decision for picking one of them.
+In this comparison of HostGator with Bluehost, I will highlight those points that will help you make the right decision for picking one of them.

-Today, I will be talking about BlueHost Vs HostGator, as both of these hosting companies are one of the best hosting for WordPress and certainly they do create confusion for newbie users.
-I will compare both the host and give you my opinion on which you should prefer.Fun fact: #Bluehost & #Hostgator both are owned by the same company Name EIG.
+Today, I will be talking about BlueHost Vs HostGator, as both of these hosting companies are some of the best hosting for WordPress and certainly, they do create confusion for newbie users.
+I will compare both the hosts and give you my opinion on which you should prefer.Fun fact: #Bluehost & #Hostgator both are owned by the same company Name EIG.
 Click To Tweet

 BlueHost vs. HostGator for your WordPress Blog:

-Both of these hosting companies are running under parent company EIG and offer top notch resource for hosting their Websites.
-Bluehost, which is termed as specialised hosting for WordPress, whereas Hostgator supports WordPress and many another platform.
+Both of these hosting companies are running under parent company EIG and offer top-notch resources for hosting their Websites.
+Bluehost is termed as specialised hosting for WordPress, whereas Hostgator supports WordPress and many other platforms.
 There are many differences between these two and both have their pros and cons.
 Let’s find out, which is a better host for WordPress: Hostgator or Bluehost.

 The major difference between Hostgator & Bluehost is in their package offering.
-As I mentioned above, Bluehost is considered as specialised WordPress shared hosting and offers three shared hosting package to meet your needs.
-Hostgator also offers three different shared hosting package and also offer VPS, dedicated and reseller hosting.
+As I mentioned above, Bluehost is considered as specialised WordPress shared hosting and offers four shared hosting packages to meet your needs.
+Hostgator also offers three different shared hosting packages and also offer VPS, dedicated, and reseller hosting.

 Bluehost hosting Resources:

-Apart from Hostgator Hatchling plan, which allows only one domain hosting, both of them offer the same resources.
-Bluehost and Hostgator offers unlimited bandwidth, unlimited storage, unlimited FTP account and SSH access.
-I have used both the hosting and never has issues with any of them.
-There shared hosting servers are top notch and you can see the CPU usage and other server details from their dashboard.
-Both comes with standard cPanel.
+Apart from the Hostgator Hatchling plan, which allows only one domain hosting, both of them offer the same resources.
+Bluehost and Hostgator offer unlimited bandwidth, unlimited storage, unlimited FTP accounts, and SSH access.
+I have used both the hosting and never had issues with any of them.
+Their shared hosting servers are top notch and you can see the CPU usage and other server details from their dashboard.
+Both come with standard cPanel.

 HostGator gets an edge here as HostGator customer support is top notch where as I will rate Bluehost customer support as an average.
 Hostgator offers various ways to get any issue solved, like Live chat, over the phone and at times via Social networking.